Yitzhak Rabin: First term as Prime Minister (1974–1977)

 Towards the end of 1976 his coalition government with the religious parties suffered a crisis: A motion of no confidence had been brought by Agudat Yisrael over a breach of the Sabbath on an Israeli Air Force base when four F-15 jets were delivered from the US and the National Religious Party had abstained.
 Rabin dissolved his government and decided on new elections, which were to be held in May 1977.

 Rabin was narrowly reelected as party leader over Shimon Peres in February 1977.

 Following the March 1977 meeting between Rabin and U.S. President Jimmy Carter, Rabin publicly announced that the U.S. supported the Israeli idea of defensible borders; Carter then issued a clarification.
 A "fallout" in U.S./Israeli relations ensued.
 It is thought that the fallout contributed to the Israeli Labor Party's defeat in the May 1977 elections.
 On 15 March 1977, Haaretz journalist Dan Margalit revealed that a joint dollar account in the names of Yitzhak and Leah Rabin, opened in a Washington, D.C., bank during Rabin's term of office as Israel ambassador (1968–73), was still open, in breach of Israeli law.
 According to Israeli currency regulations at the time, it was illegal for citizens to maintain foreign bank accounts without prior authorization.
-Rabin resigned on 8 April 1977, following the revelation by Maariv journalist S. Isaac Mekel that the Rabins held two accounts in Washington, not one, containing $10,000, and that a Finance Ministry administrative penalty committee fined them IL150,000.
+Rabin resigned on 7 April 1977, following the revelation by Maariv journalist S. Isaac Mekel that the Rabins held two accounts in Washington, not one, containing $10,000, and that a Finance Ministry administrative penalty committee fined them IL150,000.
 Rabin withdrew from the party leadership and candidacy for prime minister.

 Opposition Knesset member (1977–1984)

 Following Labour Party's defeat in the 1977 election, Likud's Menachem Begin became prime minister, and Labor (which was part of the Alignment alliance) entered the opposition.
 Until 1984 Rabin, as a member of Knesset, sat on the Foreign Affairs and Defense Committee.

-Rabin unsuccessfully challenged Shimon Peres for Israeli Labor Paty leadership in the 1980 Israeli Labor Party leadership election.
+Rabin unsuccessfully challenged Shimon Peres for Israeli Labor Party leadership in the 1980 Israeli Labor Party leadership election.